Visit to the Martin Archery factory in Walla Walla, Washington, USA

 The factory is spread over a large area and since 1951, when Gail fletched his first commercial arrows on his kitchen table, there have been about 30 separate extensions to the factory.

-As well as the Walla Walla plant in the south east corner of Washington state, in the northwest of the USA, there is a second factory complex in Yakima, about 130 miles to the north east, where traditional bows and compound limbs are made.
+As well as the Walla Walla plant, there is a second factory known as the Howatt Plant, at 3409 Fruitvale Boulevard in Yakima, about 130 miles to the north east, where traditional bows and compound limbs are made and where the late famous bowyer, Damon Howatt made his recurves and longbows.

-The Yakima factory is where the late famous bowyer, Damon Howatt made his recurves and longbows.
-Some years before his untimely death, Howatt offered to sell his business to Gail, but it never eventuated.
-However upon his death, the Howatt family approached Martin and a sale was finalised.
-After the purchase, the plan was to move the Yakima staff and equipment to Walla Walla, but the Howatt bowyers were against such a move, having upwards of 20, 30 or 40 years service and so the Yakima plant Bows of yesteryear are mounted on the walls above the warehouse - a beautifully presented museum of a vast array of bows are on display was retained and that is why compound limbs are fabricated at Yakima to make the Yakima plant viable as a stand alone facility.
+Some years before his untimely death, Damon Howatt offered to sell his business to Gail Martin, but it never eventuated.
+After the purchase, it was intended to move the business from Yakima to Walla Walla, but the bowyers were against such a move, having upwards of 20 or 30 years service and so the Howatt Plant was retained and that is why compound limbs are fabricated at Yakima to make Yakima viable as a stand alone facility.

 One of the early model compound bows mounted on the warehouse wall